Psychotherapy

 -Haruki Murakami

-Students acquire basic knowledge of research methodology and an overview of legal, economic, and social frameworks.
-To achieve study goals, practical knowledge through practice and reflection on personal development are essential.
+Students acquire fundamental knowledge of research methodology and gain an overview of legal, economic, and social frameworks.
+Achieving study goals requires practical knowledge through practice, as well as reflection and personal development of the student.

-- Basic knowledge of psychotherapy: You will gain foundational knowledge of psychotherapy, including various approaches, techniques, and theories used in therapeutic work.
+- Basic knowledge of psychotherapy: you will gain foundational knowledge of psychotherapy, including various approaches, techniques, and theories used in therapeutic work;

-- Communication and interpersonal skills: You will develop communication skills essential for successful therapeutic practice, as well as listening and empathy skills.
+- Communication and interpersonal skills: you will develop communication skills essential for successful therapeutic practice, as well as listening and empathy skills;

 Applied Psychological Knowledge